RManLuo/NP-FKGC/README.md

 ```

 ## Acknowledgement
 This repo is mainly based on [GANA](https://github.com/ngl567/GANA-FewShotKGC).
-We thank the authors for their great work.
+We thank the authors for their great works.